justingarfield/dotfiles/README.md

 ## Repository Status

 Working heavily on Windows 11 provisioning process...It's not ready yet, so hold-fast while I get it finished.
 Things like the Night Light and Mouse Pointer Style / Size are a super PITA to toggle correctly, so it's taking a few.

+**Windows 11 functionality will be migrated to an actual PowerShell Module** once I get enough of it completed in this repository _(just makes it faster to test with atm)_.

 ## Prereqs